 Another excellent solution is to avoid title loans altogether.
 Once you start avoiding title loans, you will be well prepared to handle your financial woes.
 Preferably, you can create an emergency savings fund or even improve your credit score to get countless access to loan options should the need arise.

-Although defaulting is allowed, you need to consider the consequences before opting to default.
+Although defaulting is allowed, you must consider the consequences before defaulting.
 For instance, going this route negatively affects your credit score, and the bank repossesses your vehicle.
 Of course, you may decide to surrender your car willingly, but remember, you may still witness a bad credit score rating.

 Sell the Car